 A. duodenale as well as, Ancylostoma braziliense, Ancylostoma caninum, and Ancylostoma ceylanicum, are anthropophilic human hookworms transmitted from infected soil and transmitted via contact with domesticated animals, such as dogs and cats which are the definitive host of these species.
 A. duodenale and A. ceylanicum cause intestinal infections with gastrointestinal (GI) symptoms, anemia, and physical and cognitive impairment.
 Moreover, A. duodenale pulmonary symptoms can occur in infected humans.
 Furthermore, all Ancylostoma species can cause creeping skin eruption called cutaneous larva migrans (CLM).
 Although it is rare, eosinophilic enteritis may occur due to A. caninum infection.

-It is estimated that more than 1.5 billion people worldwide are at risk for infection with Ancylostoma and the other STH.
-Half of the infections occur in Asia and the Pacific where the tropical climate, overcrowded population, poor hygiene, and poor sanitation are present.
+It is estimated that more than 1.5 billion people worldwide are at risk for infection with Ancylostoma and other STH.
+Half of the infections occur in Asia and the Pacific where tropical climate, overcrowded population, poor hygiene, and poor sanitation are present.
 Ancylostoma, along with the other hookworms, cause more disability than mortality.
-Hookworm-associated malnutrition and anemia account for the loss of up to 4.1 million disability-adjusted-life-years (DALY) annually.
-The highest at-risk population to contract the Ancylostoma infections are the pre-school and school-aged children and travelers who returned from tropical countries.
-Additionally, people in close contact with dogs and cats are at-risk to acquire zoonotic Ancylostoma infection.
+Hookworm-associated malnutrition and anemia account for the loss of up to 4.1 million disability-adjusted life-years (DALY) annually.
+The highest at-risk population to contract Ancylostoma infections are the pre-school and school-aged children and travelers who returned from tropical countries.
+Additionally, people in close contact with dogs and cats are at risk to acquire zoonotic Ancylostoma infection.
 The incidence of Ancylostoma infection is tied to seasonal distribution where during the summer-autumn period, the incidence is more prevalent.
 Mixed infections with more than one Ancylostoma species are common in humans.

 The majority of people who are infected with Ancylostoma are from the endemic areas, or they are travelers who visit endemic areas.
 Healthcare practitioners should take a careful history, including asking whether patients walk barefoot in endemic areas, have contact with domesticated animals, and inquire about nutritional status and growth of pediatric patients to determine the presence of Ancylostoma infection.